pmro-dev/ProjectManagementApp/README.md

 ![image](https://user-images.githubusercontent.com/34062651/227588476-2e8c3db3-e4ff-498a-bbb7-7a6358d2e68e.png)

+Timeline Updates:

-Update: Project development and commits history slowed down because of preparation to Summer Internship opportunities ;)
+... - 31.05.2023 | Project development and commits history slowed down because of preparation to Summer Internship opportunities.

+31.05.2023 - presently | It's tough to get on first job, I gained some experience during summer internship's interviews and challenges, but decided to get some work for money during summer that allow me learn further.
+At the same time during summer work I'm going to implement new features and improve my portfolio's projects ;)

-For the training purpose it supposed to be a simple To Do List app that could allow to become familiar with the ASP.NET Core MVC:
+For the training purpose it supposed to be a simple To Do List app that allowed to become familiar with the ASP.NET Core MVC:

 ![ToDoListAppAnimationShort](https://user-images.githubusercontent.com/34062651/227597191-2b70d5e4-b014-4f59-ae02-2a7728c498fa.gif)